• Skip to primary navigation

 • Pour it over pancakes with oat flour, crepes, French toast, or healthy grain free waffles.

-• Use this homemade simple syrup to top desserts such as ice cream, cakes or cheesecakes.
+• Use it to top desserts such as ice cream, cakes or cheesecakes.

 A glass bottle filled with brown sugar syrup with a white bowl next to it.